CherryLend/cherrylend-v2-spec/README.md

 * Lend time is within the transaction validity range
 * The total loan amount is equal to the total loan amount we got from the inputs
-* The total interest amount is equal to the total interest amount we got from the inputs
+* The total interest amount is equal to the total interest amount we got from the inputs The latter two validations will be useful when paying back the loan.
-* The transaction id in the datum is equal to the current transaction

-The resulting two lists will validate the datum in the collateral UTxO has not been corrupted.
+The resulting two lists will validate that the datum in the collateral UTxO has not been corrupted.
 For example, the lender address hash has been changed.
 It will also validate that the correct amount of collateral is being locked up at the collateral validator.

 #### Quick Code Walkthrough
 Get all inputs coming from the loan validator